jessesosmena/SPA-vuejs-laravel/README.md

 cd to the directory,
 configure the .env file in the root of the project folder, define your environment

+If you already have a stripe account set the value of secret key at CheckoutController.php Set your secret key: remember to change this to your live secret key in production See your keys here: https://dashboard.stripe.com/account/apikeys

 ``` bash